defiant00/dnd/README.md

         * they felt that something was different and that it would usher in great change
         * Sylvester can tell from his life force that friend still lives, but has no idea where or how they are
         * he was never given a proper explanation, as Meredith felt no need to answer to him
+    * form reacts to planar energy, eg, fire plane causes him to become a shaggier dark red, water would be finer fur with a slight blue tint and sheen, etc
 * Reyna the elven druid
   * Abandoned? at a young age
   * Told to keep her heritage a secret